-The Devil’s Nose Train uses a segment of the Trans-Andean railroad runs from Quito to Guayaquil, and although taking the train for the whole route can be incredibly expensive, taking this segment is affordable and by far the most exciting part.
+The Trans-Andean railroad runs from Quito to Guayaquil.
+Taking the train for the whole route can be incredibly expensive.
+But, taking this segment is affordable and by far the most exciting part.

 The train line construction began in 1872, and was finished in 1905.
 It connected parts of the northern coast to the Andean region of Ibarra, Quito and continued south to Cuenca.
 Now, some of these parts are no longer functioning, but the main route from Quito to Guayaquil was refurbished in 2007.

-1.How to get to the Devil’s nose train
+How to get to the Devil’s Nose Train

 There are only two departures a day

 Many people died building it

-This section of the railroad was built by 4000 jamaicans and other workers.
-It is estimated that 2000 of them died while building this Devil’s Nose train segment of the railroad from the dangers of the landscape, illnesses and plagues.
+This section of the railroad was built by 4,000 Jamaicans and other workers.
+It is estimated that 2,000 of them died while building this Devil’s Nose Train segment of the railroad from the dangers of the landscape, illnesses, and plagues.

 The Ecuadorian Andes are such an amazing area to explore.
 We recommend you check out our article about the Cotopaxi Volcano and Baños, a gorgeous town in the skirts of Tungurahua Volcano.